In this article, we want to answer one of the common questions that we receive from our users:

 Having your own business in China does not automatically entitle you to hire staff.
 There are a set of rules and laws that every employer in China has to abide by while considering the recruitment of local or foreign employees.
 If you hire employees for your company in China, certain responsibilities must be undertaken and confirmed for employee welfare.

-China’s Social Security System consists of 5 mandatory insurance schemes (pension fund, medical insurance, industrial injury insurance, unemployment insurance and maternity insurance) + a housing fund (only applicable to Chinese employees).
+China’s Social Security System consists of 5 mandatory insurance schemes (pension fund, medical insurance, industrial injury insurance, unemployment insurance, and maternity insurance) + a housing fund (only applicable to Chinese employees).

 China’s social security law was promulgated by the central government, but its administration and specific details are governed by local authorities.
-For instance, for each benefit, the employee and employer contributions rates and base differs as per the local jurisdiction and are subject to annual changes and reforms.
+For instance, for each benefit, the employee and employer contributions rates and base differ as per the local jurisdiction and are subject to annual changes and reforms.

 The contribution to China’s social security system is mandatory for Chinese employees and their employers as well as foreigners employed in China.
 It will be considered ILLEGAL if a company does not contribute any social insurance or housing fund for its employees in China.
-Hence, it is important for a licensed and an experienced service provider to handle the employee mandatory benefits administration for your company in China.
+Hence, it is important for a licensed and experienced service provider to handle the employee mandatory benefits administration for your company in China.

 An individual can receive a pension based on the amount accumulated in his/her individual fund after retirement.

 In general, individuals need to pay at least 15 years of contributions prior to receiving a pension in China.
 Some industries have different retirement ages, but mainly men are 55 years old, women are 50 years old (blue-collar work), men are 60 years old, and women are 55 years old (white-collar work).
 The amount of retirement benefits depends on local regulations.
 Due to China’s population problems, these ages may soon change.

 In the event of illness or non-occupational injury, an employee can have part of the treatment cost covered by medical insurance.